 It is certainly very discouraging for a racer when their car can’t even make it to the finish line.
 It can also cause you some slow downs in your race, as you deal with the DNF cars.

 There are actually some easy things that your race crew can do to help all of your cars finish:

-- At check-in, visually inspect for lube.
-This is easy if you have a graphite only lube rule, as you can see the graphite on the car.
+- Visually inspect for lube.
+This is easy if you have a "graphite only" lube rule, as you can see the graphite on the car.
 If your rules allow for liquid lubes, then you may need to ask the racers (better yet their parent) if the car had been lubed, if you cannot see signs of liquid around the wheel bores.

-- At check-in, if a car is below 4.5 ounces make the racer add weight.
+- If a car is below 4.5 ounces make the racer add weight.
 Make sure that you make available a glue gun and some extra weights (washers, BB’s, fishing weights, etc.) in your pit area.

 For the races that we run, we do these things and we rarely have cars not finishing, unless they have a serious wheel or axle issue or a wheel falls off.